 The participation of our portfolio to either the upside or downside will be a reflection of our current strategy.

-Owning quantities of call and put options would suggest that we find them to be well-priced relative to expected market volatility.
+Owning call & put options would suggest that we find them to be well-priced relative to expected market volatility.

 Selling options brings very different risks.
-We screen share prices for volatility, momentum and reversion indicators.
-We consider market multiples and the level of confidence in company valuations.
+In order to generate option premium income, you need to be at risk to a downward move in the share price.
+No free lunch.
+To help decision-making we screen share prices for volatility, momentum and trend indicators.
+We consider mean reversion (trading patterns), and market confidence in company valuations.

 To distill the opportunities, we use certain filters and models.